hyperspy/hyperspy/doc/user_guide/getting_started.rst

    >>> import numpy as np
    >>> import matplotlib.pyplot as plt

 The rest of the documentation will assume you have done this.
+It also assumes that you have installed at least one of HyperSpy's GUI packages: hyperspy_gui_traitsui and hyperspy_gui_ipywidgets.

-Now you are ready to load your data (see below).
+Now you are ready to load

-**Notes for experienced users:** We also fully support the wx backend.
-Other backends are supported for plotting but some features such as navigation sliders may be missing.
+your data (see below).

+.. versionchanged:: v1.3
+    HyperSpy works with all matplotlib backends, including the nbagg backend that enables interactive plotting embedded in the jupyter notebook.

 .. warning::
         When using the qt4 backend in Python 2 the matplotlib magic must be